-- 7. I undertake that while I am a Student member of the Inn:- - I will comply with such regulations as are made by the Inn concerning the conduct and discipline of its Students8; - (b) If and in so far as they apply to me, I will comply with Bar Training Regulations and with the Code of Conduct of the Bar; - (c) I will promptly inform the Under Treasurer (or Sub-Treasurer) of the Inn in writing if: - (i) there are proceedings pending against me in respect of a criminal offence or I am convicted of a criminal offence; or - (ii) there are disciplinary proceedings pending against me or I am convicted of a disciplinary offence by a professional or regulatory body; or - (iii) I have a bankruptcy order or director's disqualification order made against me or enter into an individual voluntary arrangement with creditors; or - (iv) I am found guilty by the course provider of cheating or other misconduct on a Bar Vocational Professional Training Course. - 8.
+- 7. I undertake that while I am a Student member of the Inn:- - (a) I will comply with such regulations as are made by the Inn concerning the conduct and discipline of its Students8; - (b) If and in so far as they apply to me, I will comply with Bar Training Regulations and with the Code of Conduct of the Bar; - (c) I will promptly inform the Under Treasurer (or Sub-Treasurer) of the Inn in writing if: - (i) there are proceedings pending against me in respect of a criminal offence or I am convicted of a criminal offence; or - (ii) there are disciplinary proceedings pending against me or I am convicted of a disciplinary offence by a professional or regulatory body; or - (iii) I have a bankruptcy order or director's disqualification order made against me or enter into an individual voluntary arrangement with creditors; or - (iv) I am found guilty by the course provider of cheating or other misconduct on a Bar Vocational Course Bar Professional Training Course. - 8.
 I have read and understood the terms of the further Declaration which I will be required to sign before I can be called to the Bar. - 9.
-I will inform the Inn of any change to my name or address. - 10.
-I will commence the Vocational Stage within five years of admission to the Inn and complete that Stage within ten years of admission on the understanding that if I fail to comply with either of those requirements my membership of the Inn will cease on the expiration of either period.
+I will inform the Inn of any change to my name or address.